jh3nd3rs0n/jargyle/README.md

 ```

-Also, you will need to specify the name of the class that extends `jargyle.server.socks5.UsernamePasswordAuthenticator` along with a parameter string
+Also, you will need to specify the name of the class that extends `jargyle.server.socks5.UsernamePasswordAuthenticator` along with a string value

 The following are two provided classes you can use:

 -   `jargyle.server.socks5.StringSourceUsernamePasswordAuthenticator`
 -   `jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`

-`jargyle.server.socks5.StringSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the parameter string of a space separated list of USERNAME:PASSWORD pairs
+`jargyle.server.socks5.StringSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the string value of a space separated list of USERNAME:PASSWORD pairs

 Partial command line example: